 The Department for Education may share information from the database with other organisations which promote children's education or wellbeing in England.
 These organisations must agree to strict terms and conditions about how they will use your data.
-You can find more information about this on the Department for Education's webpage on how it collects and shares research data.
+You can find more information about this on the Department for Education's webpage on https://example.com/how-treatment-share-research-data.